 How to make money homesteading, because let's face it, most of us could use some extra cash and there's not much more homesteady (did I just create a new word) than having your land and homestead create your income.

-You can find lots of lists online on how to make money homesteading, but most of them are just a long bullet point of lists, and don't really give you much info on how to get started.
+You can find lots of lists online on how to make money homesteading, but most of them are just a long list of bullet points, and don't really give you much info on how to get started.
 My goal is to provide you with the nitty-gritty and real life experience of doing this, along with taking out the overwhelm.

 12 Ways to Make Money Homesteading